MintuJohnsontj/Aadhaar-card-Character-Recognition/README.md

 ## Features
 1. Text detection using YOLO (Identifies Regions of Interest (ROI) containing the required information.)
 2. Text recognition using pytesseract (OCR on the identified region of interest.)
+3. Cropping the ROI using Opencv
-3. Aadhaar number validation using Verhoeff Algorithm
+4. Aadhaar number validation using Verhoeff Algorithm
-4. Store the results from Tesseract in required format
+5. Store the results from Tesseract in required format
-5. UI using streamlit framework
+6. UI using streamlit framework

 ## Requirements: